Alboraya: Geography

 The town still contains large, open, irrigated fields which are farmed intensively but these areas are shrinking due to urban pressure.
 The designation of the city of Valencia as host city for the 2007 America's Cup sparked major land development.
 Seventy-five percent of the competing teams located their bases of operation in Alboraya.

 The municipality is divided into eight parts: Calvet, Desamparados, Mar, Masamardá, Masquefa, Miracle, Savoy and Vera.

-Alboraya is connected to the rest of the Valencian metropolitan area by Line 3 of the Valencia Metro with two stations, Alboraya and Palmaret, Line 70 of the Municipal Transport Company of Valencia, EMT, and Patacona provides buses on Line 31 of the EMT bus company.
+Alboraya is connected to the rest of the Valencian metropolitan area by line 3 of the Valencia Metro with two stations, Alboraya and Palmaret, line 70 of the Municipal Transport Company of Valencia, EMT, and Patacona provides buses on line 31 of the EMT bus company.

 The council offers the people a local bus service, which runs through the villages of Alboraya, linking the village with Port Saplaya and Patacona seven days a week, with a frequency of one bus every hour.

 Neighbouring towns

-Alboraya is bordered by Almàssera to the northwest by Meliana to the north, by Tavernes Blanques to the west, Valencia city to the south and the Mediterranean Sea to the east; all in the province of Valencia.
+Alboraya is bordered by Almàssera to the northwest, Meliana to the north, Tavernes Blanques to the west, Valencia city to the south and the Mediterranean Sea to the east; all in the province of Valencia.

 History

-Alquería Muslim King James I of Aragon gave land to the bishop of Huesca, Canyelles Vidal.
-Teresa Gil de Vidaura, managed the property through a land swap with the bishop which strengthened the patrimony of James of Jericho, and his son King James II of Aragon.
-In 1331, it passed into the hands of Gilberto Zanoguera [1], who founded the lordship of Alboraya.
+King James I of Aragon gave land to the bishop of Huesca, Vidal de Canellas.
+Teresa Gil de Vidaure, the king's third wife, managed the property through a land swap with the bishop which strengthened the patrimony of their son James of Jérica.
+In 1331, it passed into the hands of Gilberto Zanoguera, who founded the lordship of Alboraya.
 During the 15th century, it was held by the Crown.
-At the end, is the outback of Rafelterras.

-In its place is the deserted Rafelterras.
 The church was built in the 15th century and dedicated to Santa Maria.
 Along the Carraixet ravine a chapel was constructed dedicated to Our Lady of Desamparados (the Virgin of the Helpless), its first building dates from 1414 and was ordered built by the General Council of Valencia the year 1400.
 It included a consecrated cemetery where the executed and disadvantaged were buried.
 The current building is new.

 The main activity is agriculture, and the most important crop is the plug, which has become popular in the Alboraya horchata.

 The year 1646 population census provides a calculation of 88 houses; Cavanilles population figure in the year 1794 of 560, in the mid-19th century 3301, and in 1922 4265 inhabitants.